phadej/relaxed-json/README.md

 (and few convenient helpers).

-[Relaxed JSON](http://oleg.fi/relaxed-json) (modified BSD license) is a strict superset of JSON, relaxing strictness of valilla JSON.
+[Relaxed JSON](http://oleg.fi/relaxed-json) (modified BSD license) is a strict superset of JSON, relaxing strictness of vanilla JSON.
 Valid, vanilla JSON will not be changed by `RJSON.transform`.
 But there are few additional features helping writing JSON by hand.